Deminder/LocalChat/README.md

 ## Features

 - User authentication
-  - Register with user name and password
+  - Register with username and password
   - Login/logout and view/delete active login cookies
 - Conversation
   - Users may create a conversation and add/remove members